DavEsMtz/Just-a-login.../README.md

 ## Description

 This project shows a Login screen with user and password entries.
-Is using a repository pattern with clean architecture, each layer has its own module.
+Is using repository pattern with clean architecture, each layer has its own module.

 #### Presentation layer